shalomz69/ticket-app-project/README.md

 * Digital Ocean

 ## Architechture
-The application is of Mcroservices architecture:
+The application is of Microservices architecture:
-Services seperated as:
+Services seperated as:Services seperated as:
 * Authorisation service.
 * Ticket service.
 * Order service.